bufbuild/protobuf-es/MANUAL.md

 <details><summary>Are you using a generated SDK?</summary>

-If you are using a [generated SDK][buf.build/generated-sdks], install `latest` with plugin version v2.0.0:
+If you're using a [generated SDK][buf.build/generated-sdks], install `latest` with plugin version v2.0.0:

 ![Generated SDK](./.github/manual-remote-sdk.png)